 Lists/Enables/Disables available plugins into the cluster |

-, allows you to run commands against Kubernetes clusters.
+The Kubernetes command-line tool, kubectl, allows you to run commands against Kubernetes clusters.

 After a successful installation, you can verify that kubectl is correctly connected to our minikube cluster